amuuu/os-notes/README.md

 # Operating Systems Notes
-These are some notes about operating systems collected from all over the internet and my thoughts.
+These are some notes about how operating systems work.
+I've collected from all over the internet and added my own thoughts and words too.

 ## 1) Processes, Threads, and Scheduling